Why Are the Bible’s Easter Accounts Different?

-In Mark (which the majority of biblical scholars contend was the first Gospel composed), when the women disciples of Jesus arrive at the tomb early on Easter Sunday, the stone has already been rolled away.
+In Mark, which the majority of biblical scholars contend was the first Gospel composed, when the female disciples of Jesus arrive at the tomb early on Easter Sunday, the stone has already been rolled away.
 A “young man” in dazzling raiment (in all likelihood an angel) is inside the tomb.
 In Luke’s account, two men are inside.
-Matthew’s account has Mary Magdalene and another Mary arriving at a still-sealed tomb, but an earthquake suddenly occurs, whereupon an angel descends and rolls back the heavy stone.
+Matthew’s account has Mary Magdalene and another Mary arriving at a still sealed tomb, but an earthquake suddenly occurs, whereupon an angel descends and rolls back the heavy stone.
 Three Gospels, and seemingly three different accounts.

-Mark, Matthew, and Luke also give us slightly different lists of exactly which women were present.
-Mark has these women respond in fear, and states that they said nothing about this to anyone.
+Mark, Matthew, and Luke also give us slightly different lists in their Easter accounts of exactly which women were present.
+Mark has these women respond in fear and states that they said nothing about this to anyone.
 In Matthew’s account, the two women meet Jesus on their way to inform the disciples of the Easter news.
-Luke does not say they ran into Jesus but rather that they immediately told the disciples, who didn’t buy their story.
+Luke does not say they ran into Jesus, but rather that they immediately told the disciples, who didn’t buy their story.
 Same Gospels, and again, the accounts seem to differ.

-As much as we might want the Gospels to conform to our modern conventions of history writing, they don’t read like contemporary police reports.
+As much as we might want the Gospels to conform to our modern conventions of history-writing, they don’t read like modern police reports.
 But that doesn’t mean they don’t contain reliable accounts.
 In fact, they are perfectly consonant with how the ancients recorded history.
 The key is to understand the literary conventions of the time, which was the mid-first century A.D. , and how the Gospels fit that mold.

 Scholars like Michael Licona have noted that the genre of ancient literature that the Gospels most closely resemble is that of Greco-Roman biography.
 In reporting the speeches and activities of famous figures, writers utilized techniques in recording history that were perfectly acceptable at the time, such as compression (truncating longer speeches for the sake of brevity).
 The Gospel writers did this as well: they report that Jesus held crowds spellbound for hours with his preaching, yet his recorded sermons can be read in minutes.